Synephrine

 Synephrine is a naturally occurring compound found in some plants, particularly in the bitter orange fruit.
 It is often used in weight loss supplements due to its potential to increase metabolism and promote fat burning.

-How does Synephrine work for Weight Loss?
+How Synephrine Works for Weight Loss

 Synephrine is believed to work by stimulating the beta-3 adrenergic receptors, which can increase the body's metabolic rate and energy expenditure.
 This can lead to more calories being burned, which may help with weight loss when combined with a healthy diet and regular exercise.

-Benefits of Synephrine for Weight Loss:
+Potential Benefits of Synephrine for Weight Loss

 • Increased metabolism